AndrewPhilip404/wp-race-car-game-coursework/README.md

 Neon Race game is a a game where user uses keyboard arrows to move through the road.
 Speed is incremented by how far the user is.
-Opstacle is not being hit by other cars.
+Obstacle is not being hit by other cars.
 High score is returned in the end.